 Nassau police alleged after Martinez's Jan.
-26, 2017, arrest in Elmont that she had attacked officers after stopped the car she was in based on a description of a vehicle linked to a larceny at a nearby CVS pharmacy.
+26, 2017, arrest in Elmont that she had attacked two officers after police stopped the car she was in based on a description of a vehicle linked to a larceny at a nearby CVS pharmacy.